25 Animals That Have Been Imprisoned or Arrested

 The situation escalated, and Janabi, Suresh, and his bird were eventually called to the police station.
 “Police should investigate and seize the parrot,” the embittered stepmother told Indian news channel Zee News.
 That said, Hariyal must have known he was in hot water, because he kept his beak shut.
 “We watched the parrot carefully but it did not utter a word at the police station after being confronted by the complainant,” a police inspector told reporters.

-Instead of locking Hariyal up, officials gave the parrot over to Maharashtra’s forestry department, where he can presumably fly—and curse—freely for the remainder of his life.
+Instead of locking Hariyal up, officials gave the parrot over to Maharashtra’s forestry department, where he could presumably fly—and curse—freely for the remainder of his life.

 4. THE SQUIRREL THAT WAS ARRESTED FOR “STALKING” A GERMAN WOMAN.